 At the opening of the zoo, it consisted of an African lion, primates (spider monkeys), various barnyard animals, and New Jersey wildlife animals.

 In the early 1980s, the zoo gradually incorporated into its displays more exotic animals, such as black bears, bison, antelope, primates, and birds.
 All exhibits were constructed by park personnel.

 Beginning in 1986, a zoo renaissance began.
 Donations were solicited and major reconstruction was underway.
 Some of the projects that were completed consisted of a complete perimeter fence, a new lion exhibit, a Bengal tiger exhibit, a cougar exhibit, a giraffe and camel exhibit, a reptile house, and a construction of a medical building and diet preparation building.

 In 1989, the zoo became AZA accredited and has remained an accredited zoo to the this date.

 Throughout the 1990s, renovations and new exhibits continued, with the construction of an African Savannah, which consisted of 57 acres that display giraffes, zebras, antelopes, and ostriches.
 Reconstruction of a reptile house replaced the original reptile house that was destroyed by fire in 1998, also a "World of Birds" walk-through Aviary was constructed.

 From the zoo's beginning in 1978, the animal population was around 70 animals and today the zoo consists of 550 animals representing 250 species.

-The Cape May County Zoo is home to 13 flamingos from Michael Jackson's Neverland Ranch.
+In 2007, the Cape May County Zoo received 13 flamingos from Michael Jackson's Neverland Ranch.